bluecolab/firefox-kiosk-wrapper/README.md

-# Firefox Kiosk Refresh Wrapper
+# Google Chrome Kiosk Refresh Wrapper

 ## Description
-The purpose of this program is to create a wrapper for Firefox's kiosk mode that restarts it after a period of inactivity
+The purpose of this program is to create a wrapper for Google Chrome's kiosk mode that restarts it after a period of inactivity

 ## Installation
 It's not packaged, you have to download it and run it like a normal shell script.